-Luis Reis, one of the winningest active coaches in Division III women's soccer, arrives to Transylvania for his first season in 2017.
+Luis Reis, one of the winningest active coaches in Division III women's soccer, begins his second year at Transylvania as head coach of the women’s soccer program for the 2018 season.

-Having spent the last 20 years of his coaching career lording over the New England Women’s and Men’s Athletic Conference with an annually extraordinary Lyons squad, Reis makes the big move to the Bluegrass aiming to bring his winning attitude to a Pioneers squad which has had a tradition of success.
+Prior to his two-year tenure at Transy, Reis spent the last 20 years of his coaching career at Wheaton College in Massachusetts, lording over the New England Women’s and Men’s Athletic Conference with an annually extraordinary Lyons squad, Reis makes the big move to the Bluegrass aiming to bring his winning attitude to a Pioneers squad which has had a tradition of success.

-From 1997 through this past season, Reis guided his Wheaton squads to 357 wins and 30 draws against just 71 losses.
+From 1997 through 2016, Reis guided his Wheaton squads to 357 wins and 30 draws against just 71 losses.
 Multiple editions of the Lyons experienced deep runs into the NCAA Postseason as Reis’s 2004 squad became his first team to reach the Final Four, capping off a string of three consecutive berths into the national quarterfinal round.

 Reis established a standard of excellence during his time in the NEWMAC as the Lyons qualified for the NCAA Tournament every season from 2000 through 2012.